conda/conda/docs/source/user-guide/getting-started.rst

 Installing commercial packages is the same as installing any other package with conda.

-EXAMPLE: To install a free trial of one of Continuum’s commercial packages, IOPro, which can speed up your Python processing:
+EXAMPLE: To install a free trial of one of Anaconda's commercial packages, IOPro, which can speed up your Python processing:

 .. code::